kubernetes/enhancements/keps/sig-node/2625-cpumanager-policies-thread-placement/README.md

 * **How can this feature be enabled / disabled in a live cluster?**
   - [X] Feature gate (also fill in values in `kep.yaml`).
     - Feature gate name: `CPUManagerPolicyOptions`.
+    - Feature gate name: `CPUManagerPolicyExperimentalOptions`.
     - Components depending on the feature gate: kubelet
-  - [X] Change the kubelet configuration to set the CPUManager policy to `configurable`
-  - [X] Change the kubelet configuration adding the CPUManager policy option to `reject-non-smt-aligned`
+  - [X] Change the kubelet configuration adding the CPUManager policy option to `full-pcpus-only`
 * **Does enabling the feature change any default behavior?**
-  - Yes, it makes the behaviour of the CPUManager static policy more restrictive and can lead to pod admission rejection.
+  - Enabling the `CPUManagerPolicyOptions` makes the behaviour of the CPUManager static policy more restrictive and can lead to pod admission rejection.
+  - Enabling the `CPUManagerPolicyExperimentalOptions` provides the ability to use experimental options which depending on the option can change the behaviour of the CPUManager static policy.
 * **Can the feature be disabled once it has been enabled (i.e. can we rollback the enablement)?**
-  - Yes, disabling the feature gate shuts down the feature completely; alternatively,
-  - Yes, through kubelet configuration - switch to a different policy.
+  - Yes, disabling the `CPUManagerPolicyOptions` feature gate shuts down the feature completely; alternatively through kubelet configuration - switch to a different policy.
+  - Also, disabling `CPUManagerPolicyExperimentalOptions` feature gate disables the use of experimental options and the behavior would depend on how `CPUManagerPolicyOptions` feature gate is configured.
+  - Disabling both the feature gates would allow complete rollback of this enablement.
 * **What happens if we reenable the feature if it was previously rolled back?** No changes.
 Existing container will not see their allocation changed.
 New containers will.
 * **Are there any tests for feature enablement/disablement?**
-  - A specific e2e test will demonstrate that the default behaviour is preserved when the feature gate is disabled, or when the feature is not used (2 separate tests)
+  - A specific e2e test will demonstrate that the default behaviour is preserved when the `CPUManagerPolicyOptions` feature gate is disabled, or when the feature is not used (2 separate tests)

 ### Rollout, Upgrade and Rollback Planning